alexwennerberg/crabmail/README.md

 https://lists.flounder.online/crabmail/

-Crabmail is AGPLv3 licenses, but I'm happy to release code snippets from this repo (which reimplements some common Rust functions) in a less permissive license.
+Crabmail is AGPLv3 licenses, but I'm happy to release code snippets from this repo (which reimplements some common Rust functions) in a more permissive license.
 Email me!

 See also